wordbit/wordbit/content/posts/2021-05-31-blob-opera-and-the-talking-paper-airplane.markdown

 Working from home as over-emphasized the fact that video cameras are notoriously bad in just about all laptops and PCs out there.
 But what if they weren't?
 In fact, forget sub-par selfie cams altogether.
 What if Google could turn you into a 3D hologram?
 That sounds insane, but that is exactly what Google is going for with this ambitious project.
 If this research is ever commercialized, we'll look back at the terrible Zoom calls we endured in lockdown and laugh our collective asses off.

 But then again, we're all getting vaccinated and emerging from the third wave like butterflies out of billions of cocoons.
-By September we should all be back to face-to-face interaction and dragging Zoom to the trash can.
+By September we should all be back to face-to-face interaction and dragging our motley collection of video conferencing programs to the trash can.

-Unless there are a lot of holdouts who won't let go of their threadbare sweatpants unless you pry it out of their cold, sanitized hands.
+Unless, of course, there are a lot of holdouts who won't let go of their threadbare sweatpants unless you pry it out of their cold, sanitized hands.